The end of combustion-powered cars in 2035 is confirmed

 Monday to Friday

-The end of production and sales of combustion-powered vehicles
+The end of production and sales of internal combustion vehicles

 The European Parliament's Environment Committee is proposing to bring forward the end date for the production and sale of combustion-powered cars in Europe to 2035.
-It was the chairman of the European Parliament's Environment Committee, Pascal Canfin, who announced the results of the vote on Twitter in May 2022: "46 votes in favor, 40 against and 2 abstentions".
+This was the position of the Chairman of the European Parliament's Environment Committee, Pascal Canfinwho announced the results of the vote on Twitter in May 2022: "46 votes in favour, 40 against and 2 abstentions".

-After this initial vote, the European Union presented the climate plan to the European Parliament, and the verdict was favorable.
-The final verdict came on March 27, 2023, when the European Union approved the plan's entry into force.
+After this initial vote, the European Union presented the climate plan to the European Parliament, and the verdict was favourable.
+The final verdict came on 27 March 2023, when the European Union approved the plan's entry into force.

 This text states that motorists will no longer have to use diesel, petrol and hybrid vehicles, which emit CO2 molecules.

-Europe has also put in place the so-called "Fix For 55", a package of 12 legislative proposals to accelerate the fight against climate change.
-Under this scheme, Europe aims to reduce carbon emissions in the European Union by at least 55% by 2030, and achieve 100% carbon neutrality by 2035.
+Europe had also set up what is known as the "Fix For 55The European Union has also adopted the "Climate Action Programme", which brings together 12 legislative proposals to speed up the fight against climate change.
+With this package, Europe aims to reduce carbon emissions in the European Union by at least 55 % by 2030, and to achieve carbon neutrality at 100 % by 2035.

-But who will be most affected by the end of the road for combustion-powered vehicles?
+But who will be most affected by the end of the road for internal combustion vehicles?

-The end of the combustion-powered vehicle for automakers
+The end of the thermal vehicle for manufacturers

-In the front line, all automakers are affected by these changes, and must adapt to the European market as quickly as possible.
+In the front line, all carmakers are affected by these changes and must adapt to the European market as quickly as possible.

-While the Tesla and Aiways brands have already opted for clean vehicles, some traditional manufacturers have already set a deadline for the electrification of their fleets.
-The latter are already prepared for a 100% electric future:
+While brands Tesla and Aiways have already opted for clean vehicles, some traditional manufacturers have already set a deadline for the electrification of their fleets.
+They are already equipped for a future 100 % electric, in particular :

-• Renault At a conference held on January 13, 2022, Losange CEO Luca de Meo stated that all the brand's vehicles will go 100% electric by 2030.
-New electric models can therefore be expected in the coming years.
+• Renault At a conference held on 13 January 2022, Losange CEO Luca de Meo stated that all the brand's vehicles will be 100 % electric from 2030.
+We can therefore look forward to the release of new electric models in the years to come.
 What's more, Renault wants to create the Renault-Nissan Alliance to create a single brand.
 The aim of this alliance is to accelerate the ecological transition.
-The official decision on this alliance will take place in July 2022.
+The official decision on this alliance will be taken in July 2022.

-• Volkswagen Between 2030 and 2035, the German brand will also cease production of combustion-powered vehicles in Europe, selling 70% electric vehicles.
+• Volkswagen Between 2030 and 2035, the German brand will also stop producing combustion-powered vehicles in Europe and sell 70 % electric vehicles.

-• Porsche: the end of combustion-powered vehicles is nigh for the Porsche brand, which has set itself the target of selling 80% new clean vehicles by 2030.
+• Porsche The end of combustion-powered vehicles is just around the corner for Porsche, which has set itself the target of selling 80 % new clean vehicles by 2030.

-• Nissan: by 2025, Nissan will also be one of the manufacturers converting to 100% electric vehicles.
-The Japanese automaker's objective is to build nine electrified cars in order to achieve a sufficient number of electric vehicle sales to compensate for the phasing out of internal combustion vehicles.
-Admittedly, the Japanese company is currently a little behind its American and European rivals, but the timeframe the manufacturer has set itself will rapidly narrow this gap.
+• Nissan By 2025, Nissan will also be one of the manufacturers to convert to 100 electric %s.
+The aim for the Japanese manufacturer is to build nine electrified cars in order to achieve sufficient sales of electric vehicles to compensate for the phasing out of internal combustion vehicles.
+Admittedly, the Japanese company is currently a little behind its American and European rivals, but the deadline that the manufacturer has set itself will rapidly reduce this gap.

-• Honda: in order to focus on its hybrid and electric range, Honda will no longer offer diesel vehicles for sale in Europe from 2021.
-"All new models will be diesel-free from now on," said Dave Hodgetts in an interview with Automotive News.
-The brand is off to a good start so far, first with the release of the Honda Urban Ev city car in 2019, then very quickly followed by the new HR V launched a few months later.
-Optimistically, the Japanese automaker hopes that electric vehicles will account for 2/3 of automotive sales by 2025.
+• Honda In order to focus on its hybrid and electric range, Honda will no longer be selling diesel vehicles in Europe from 2021.
+"From now on, all new models will be diesel-free "said Dave Hodgetts in an interview with Automotive News.
+The brand is currently off to a good start, starting with the release of the Honda Urban Ev city car in 2019, followed very quickly by the new HR V launched a few months later.
+Optimistically, the Japanese manufacturer hopes that electric vehicles will account for 2/3 of car sales by 2025.

-• Ford Ford: while the Ford collection is not yet entirely electric, it does support the ban on combustion-powered vehicles in 2035.
-The American automaker is making every effort to move rapidly towards this goal.
-Ford plans to invest $22 billion between now and 2030 to offer only electric vehicles.
+• Ford Ford: while the Ford collection is not yet entirely electric, it does support the ban on combustion-powered vehicles by 2035.
+The American manufacturer is making every effort to move rapidly towards this goal.
+Ford plans to invest 22 billion dollars between now and 2030 to offer only electric vehicles.

-Known as Europe's leading manufacturer of light commercial vehicles, the company is keen to electrify all its models, or create hybrids, which will account for two-thirds of future sales.
-The advantage is that electric vehicles will be less expensive to build than combustion-powered vehicles, and more expensive to sell.
+Known for being the European leader in the manufacture of light commercial vehicles, the manufacturer is keen to electrify all its models, or to create hybrid vehicles, which will account for two-thirds of future sales.
+The advantage is that electric vehicles will cost less to build than internal combustion vehicles, but will be more expensive to sell.

-• Audi: as for the Audi brand, boss Markus Duesmann claims that combustion-powered models will disappear from 2033.
-With his future strategic plan "Vorsprung 2030", the Audi boss envisages a switch to 100% electric vehicles by 2035.
+• Audi As for the Audi brand, boss Markus Duesmann says that combustion-powered models will disappear from 2033.
+In his future strategic plan, 'Vorsprung 2030', the Audi boss envisages a switch to 100 % electric cars by 2035.

-• Peugeot: the lion brand has also taken steps to reduce the manufacture of fuel-powered vehicles.
-Indeed, Jean Philippe Imparato, Peugeot's current boss, spoke at the Brussels Motor Show.
-He himself is confident in electric cars, and is ready to eliminate combustion engines from his collection by 2030.
-"If you want to reduce CO2 emissions by 2030, then you have to accept the fact that the non-hybrid combustion engine segment will be dead by then.
+• Peugeot The lion-faced marque has also taken steps to reduce the manufacture of fuel-powered vehicles.
+Jean Philippe Imparato, Peugeot's current boss, spoke at the Brussels Motor Show.
+He himself is confident in electric cars and is ready to eliminate combustion engines from his collection by 2030.
+"If you want to reduce CO2 emissions by 2030, then you have to accept that the non-hybrid combustion engine segment will be dead by then.
 Of course, this evolution will be faster in certain countries, depending on local policies, but also in certain segments, city cars for example."

-It's also important to point out that this new law poses the risk of job losses.
+It is also essential to say that this new law presents risks of job losses.
 Why?
-Because an electric vehicle will need less maintenance, and that means less manpower and fewer parts.
-This leaves equipment manufacturers and automakers worried about job losses.
+Because an electric vehicle will need less maintenance, and that means less labour and fewer parts.
+This leaves equipment manufacturers and carmakers worried about job losses.

 Get your future electric car delivered fast!